Ten-Day War: 28 June 1991

 During the night of 27–28 June, Slovenian TO units were ordered to undertake a general offensive against the JNA.
 The Slovenian defence ministry ordered:

 At all locations where RS (Republic of Slovenia) armed forces (Slovenian Territorial Defence) have the tactical advantage, offensive actions against enemy units and facilities will be carried out.
 The enemy will be summoned to surrender, the shortest deadline possible for surrender given and action taken using all available weapons.
 While in action, any necessary arrangements will be made to evacuate and protect the civilians.

 Additional fighting took place throughout the day.
-The JNA tank column that had been attacked at Pesnica the previous day was blocked by impromptu barricades of Slovenian trucks at Štrihovec, a few kilometers short of the border with Austria, where it again came under attack by Slovenian TO personnel and Slovenian police.
-The SFR Yugoslav Air Force mounted two airstrikes in support of the JNA forces at Strihovec, killing four truck drivers.
+The JNA tank column that had been attacked at Pesnica the previous day was blocked by impromptu barricades of Slovenian trucks at Štrihovec, a few kilometres short of the border with Austria, where it again came under attack by Slovenian TO personnel and Slovenian police.
+The Yugoslav Air Force mounted two airstrikes in support of the JNA forces at Strihovec, killing four truck drivers.
 At Medvedjek in central Slovenia, another JNA tank column came under attack at a truck barricade, where air raids killed six truck drivers.

-Heavy fighting broke out at Nova Gorica on the border with Italy, where the Slovenian Special Forces fired two Armbrust antitank rockets and fired 700 rounds from infantry weapons.
+Heavy fighting broke out at Nova Gorica on the border with Italy, where the Slovenian special forces fired two Armbrust antitank rockets and 700 rounds from infantry weapons.
 Slovene troops destroyed two JNA T-55 tanks and captured an additional three, plus a BTS-1 military engineering vehicle.
-Three JNA soldiers were killed and 16 wounded, among them the commander of the armored column, and 98 surrendered.
+Three JNA soldiers were killed and 16 wounded, among them the commander of the armoured column, and 98 surrendered.
 A number of wounded were admitted to Gorizia's hospital after crossing the Italian border.
 Some sources claim that this was the decisive battle of the war.

 The border crossing at Holmec was captured by Slovenian TO forces.
-Two Slovenian and three JNA soldiers were killed, and 91 JNA soldiers captured.
+Two Slovenian and three JNA soldiers were killed, and 45 JNA soldiers captured.
 The JNA barracks at Bukovje Mansion in Bukovje near Dravograd were attacked by Slovenian TO units and a JNA weapons depot at Borovnica fell to the Slovenian TO, significantly improving the Slovenians' supply of weapons.
-The Yugoslav Air Force carried out attacks at a number of locations across the country, most notably at Brnik Airport, where two journalists from Austria and Germany (Nikolas Vogel and Norbert Werner) were killed and four Adria Airways airliners were seriously damaged.
+The Yugoslav Air Force carried out attacks at a number of locations across the country, most notably at Brnik Airport, where two Austrian journalists (Nikolas Vogel and Norbert Werner) were killed and four Adria Airways airliners were seriously damaged.
 The Yugoslav Air Force also attacked the Slovenian TO military headquarters at Kočevska Reka and flew sorties against radio and television transmitters at Krim, Kum, Trdina Peak, and Nanos in an attempt to silence the Slovenian government broadcasts.

 By the end of the day, the JNA still held many of its positions but was rapidly losing ground.
-JNA was beginning to experience problems with desertions – many Slovenian members of the JNA quit their units or simply changed sides - and both the troops on the ground and the leadership in Belgrade appeared to have little idea of what to do next.
+JNA was beginning to experience problems with desertions – many Slovenian members of the JNA quit their units or simply changed sides – and both the troops on the ground and the leadership in Belgrade appeared to have little idea of what to do next.